-Slide 1 Ethics of Tuberculosis Prevention, Care and Control Module 5: INFORMATION counselling and the role of consent Insert ountryministry logo here Slide 2 Objectives Upon completion of this module, you will be able to: • Describe the ethical justification for providing patient and counselling • Explain the role and meaning of informed consent Review slide content Slide 3 Ethical justification for providing information People have the right to know what is being done to their bodies and why Helps patients understand TB, how it is spread, and the options for treating it, making it more likely that individuals will adhere to treatment Providing full information about TB treatment helps instill trust in system, leading to higher level of respect in community There are several reasons to ensure that individuals undergoing TB testing and treatment receive complete and accurate information about the risks, benefits, and alternatives available to them.
-Explain that there is strong ethical justification for giving individuals information and counselling about tests and treatments they are being asked to undergo Review slide content Providing information about testing and treatment shows respect for basic individual rights Understanding this information is particularly important for patients who must undergo significant burdens to complete treatment, such as taking time off from work to travel to a clinic Finally, it is widely acknowledged that trust in the public health system is essential for the system to succeed

-Slide 4 Kind of information provided Basic information about the nature of TB and why they are being tested Individuals offered TB treatment Information about the risks and benefits of the proposed interventions, including the role of traditional medicine Importance of completing the full course of treatment Infection control measures Available support to help patients complete the full course State that it is the patient's right to expect and receive appropriate information about TB testing and treatment Review slide content Slide 5 Ensuring provision of appropriate information • Work with peer advocates and community leaders • Suitable for individuals from diverse backgrounds: • Linguistic • Educational • Cultural Explain that it is as important to provide relevant information, and that this ties back into the human rights concept of information accessibility included in General Comment 14, described earlier Review slide content Slide 6 Consider PLENARY How do you provide relevant, appropriate and accurate information to patients?
-This is a plenary discussion, in which all delegates participate Assign 5 minutes for the discussion Record responses on a flipchart Suggest that delegates consider how their own perceptions may influence the type of information provided to patients At the end, summarise the discussion and point out areas of convergence and divergence with the lesson content
+Ethics of Tuberculosis Prevention, Care and Control MODULE 5: INFORMATION COUNSELLING AND THE ROLE OF CONSENT MINERT SPEAKER NAME DATE & LOCATION HERE!
+Objectives Upon completion of this module, you will be able to: • Describe the ethical justification for providing patient and counselling • Explain the role and meaning of informed consent Review slide content Ethical justification for providing information People have the right to know what is being done to their bodies and why Helps patients understand TB, how it is spread, and the options for treating it, making it more likely that individuals will adhere to treatment Providing full information about TB treatment helps instill trust in system, leading to higher level of respect in community There are several reasons to ensure that individuals undergoing TB testing and treatment receive complete and accurate information about the risks, benefits, and alternatives available to them.
+Explain that there is strong ethical justification for giving individuals information and counselling about tests and treatments they are being asked to undergo Review slide content Providing information about testing and treatment shows respect for basic individual rights Understanding this information is particularly important for patients who must undergo significant burdens to complete treatment, such as taking time off from work to travel to a clinic <section-header><section-header>Prevention, Care and Control MODULE 5: INFORMATION COUNSELLING AND THE ROLE OF CONSENT MINISPECTION HERE LOCATION HERE MODIFY MINISMY LOCATION HERE MODIFY CARE INFORMATION CODJECTIVES Upon completion of this module, you will be able to: 0 Describe the ethical justification for providing patient and counselling 0 Describe the ethical justification for providing patient and counselling 0 Explain the role and meaning of informed consent 1 MINISPACE 1 SET CARE INFORMATION 1 2 1 1 1 1 1 1 1 1 1 1 1 1 1</section-header></section-header> to succeed formation provided g ormation about the nature of TB and why being tested s offered TB treatment on about the risks and benefits of the d interventions, including the role of al medicine use of completing the full course of treatment control measures e support to help patients complete the full State that it is the patient's right to expect and receive appropriate information about TB testing and treatment Review slide content provision of appropriate on a peer advocates and community leaders or individuals from diverse backgrounds: c nal Explain that it is as important to provide relevant information, and that this ties back into the human rights concept of information accessibility included in General Comment 14, described earlier Review slide content Consider ou provide relevant, appropriate and nformation to patients?
+This is a plenary discussion, in which all delegates participate Assign 5 minutes for the discussion Record responses on a flipchart Suggest that delegates consider how their own perceptions may influence the type of information provided to patients At the end, summarise the discussion and point out areas of convergence and divergence with the lesson content nfc provide relevant, appropriate and prmation to patients?